prahahackers24/scaffold/README.md

   <a href="https://donationappreciation.vercel.app/">Website</a>
 </h4>

 Donation Appreciation is a donation dApp that accepts shitcoins (all ERC20 tokens).
-A donation campaign is registered in the smart contract, and it determines a runtime and USDC target for the donation.
-When the donation hits the target (in USDC), UniSwap hooks are used to swap all tokens for USDC, before transferring the USDC to the donation recipient address.
+A donation campaign is registered in the smart contract, and it determines a runtime and $USDC target for the donation.
+When the donation hits the target (in $USDC), UniSwap is used to swap all tokens for $USDC, before transferring the $USDC to the donation recipient address.
 To check if the donation ERC20 holdings are greater than the donation target before swapping, we create an EigenLayer AVS to verify this.

 ⚙️ Built using EigenLayer, The Graph, Uniswap NextJS, Hardhat, and Wagmi.